Cannabis Industry Payroll Tax Reporting FAQs

 - Pay period covered.

-- Cash or cash value of in-kind wages (such as meals, lodging, bonuses, gifts, and prizes) showing the nature of the payment, the period that the services were performed, and the type of special payment made.
+- Cash or cash value of in-kind wages (such as meals, lodging, bonuses, gifts, and prizes) showing what the payment was for, the period that the services were performed, and the type of special payment made.

 - The amounts withheld from employee wages.